enonic/enonic-npm-modules/packages/eslint-config/README.md

 ### Vanilla JavaScript

-The defaut configuration will lint TS files.
-If the project don't use TypeScript, then the `@enonic/eslint-config/vanilla` configuration can be used instead. `project` property must not be specified.
-No other TS-related peer dependencies must be installed also.
+The default configuration will lint both TS and JS files.
+If your project doesn't use TypeScript, then `@enonic/eslint-config/vanilla` configuration can be used instead. `project` property must not be specified.
+No other TS-related peer dependencies must be installed either.

 `.eslintrc.json`
 ```diff